How to spot phishing phone scams

 You should change any passwords that may have been compromised as soon as possible.
 This could lessen the chances of the scammers being able to use them to log into your accounts.

-- Contact your credit card company
+- Contact your bank or credit card company

 - Contacting credit reference agencies